-Autonomous Robots are Here to Transform Retail: From Warehouses to Delivery
+Retail Robotics are Here to Transform the Industry: From Warehouses to Delivery

-Our 2020 Future of Retail Technology survey of more than 300 retail decision-makers shows that retailers are shifting toward automated technology.
+Our 2020 Future of Retail Technology survey of more than 300 retail decision-makers shows that retailers are shifting toward retail automation.
 Nine out of ten retail decision-makers agree that automated technology is needed to increase their efficiencies and improve customer experience.
-Download the 2020 Future of Retail report.
+Download the Future of Retail Technology report.

-Retailers are using autonomous retail robots to serve in a variety of store functions, such as inventory management, warehouse operations and customer experience enhancement.
+The retail robotics market is expected to witness a growth of nearly 32% between 2019 and 2026, reaching $41.7 billion, according to Verified Market Research.
+It's no wonder.
+Retailers are using robotic automation to serve in a variety of store functions, such as inventory management, warehouse operations and customer experience enhancement.
 Humans and robots are fusing into a cohesive workforce, which augments the specific skillsets of both parties.

 The International Federation of Robotics (IFR) reports that demand for human-robot collaboration is growing at a rapid clip.
 More than 420,000 robots were installed in 2018, a 6% increase over 2017, with installations of smarter, more collaborative robots increasing 23% over the same period.
 The IFR also predicts an average growth of 12% for all robots between 2020 and 2022.